Content Fragment Models

 • You can also Lock the model afterwards.

-• Re-publishing the model will immediately put it back into Locked (READ-ONLY) mode.
+• Republishing the model immediately returns it to Locked (READ-ONLY) mode.

 • Model Editor